syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 // Add the node into Node's collection
 (diagram.Nodes as NodeCollection).Add(textannotation);

-The following code example rreprsent how to create a TextAnnotation and make a connection between Activity and TextAnnotation shapes.
+The following code example represent how to create a TextAnnotation and make a connection between Activity and TextAnnotation shapes.

 {% endhighlight %}
 {%  endtabs %}